jekymin8232/vitalguardai-com/README.md

 People should not attack or vilify South Korean politicians.
 Many South Koreans are facing difficult circumstances.

 ## Please give bananas to the monkeys.
+**A person who is weak toward the strong and strong toward the weak is a coward.**

 When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.